dekiakbar/siakad/readme.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

-## About Multi Authentication
+## Academy Information System
 <p>
-	This project I was made From this <a href="https://www.youtube.com/watch?v=iKRLrJXNN4M">Video</a>,You can clone this repository for your bussiness, it's free for use.
+	This project I was made with Laravel, while I learn how laravel work, feel free to download and contact me if there is issue(s) on this project.
 </p>

 ## Contact Me